Reviews You Can Rely On

 Drilling

-The 12V Max did about average at drilling holes in a 2x12 with a 1" paddle bit.
+The 12V Max did about average at drilling holes in a standard piece of lumber with a paddle bit.
 You could tell that it was weaker than the higher voltage tools, but it usually made it through without too much of a struggle or severely stalling.
 However, you could also tell the drill was starting to heat up significantly if you started drilling another hole right after, dropping its score slightly.

 bosch 12v max drill/driver kit ps31-2a - after drilling three 1" holes the ps31 started to heat up.